-All communication and consultation will be carried out by the Tenant Relations Officer who will be the main point of contact for residents tenant will also be asked if they feel their re-housing should be on a permanent or temporary basis although it is recognised that this might be too early a stage for this decision to be made.
+All communication and consultation will be carried out by the Tenant Engagement team who will be the main point of contact for residents

+The tenant will be given a copy of the technical officer's report and it will be agreed how often the dedicated Officer will be in contact with the tenant or their representative.
+The tenant will also be asked if they feel their re-housing should be on a permanent or temporary basis although it is recognised that this might be too early a stage for this decision to be made.